 A handout containing helpful hints about setting up your thesis committee, how to prepare for your meeting, and what to expect is here.

 B. Evaluation of Student's Progress

 The Working Thesis Committee must meet every six months to monitor the student's progress.
-A written summary will be prepared after each meeting by the Thesis Committee Chair and maintained in the student's academic file (Thesis Committee Meeting Report).
-Upon written approval of the Thesis Committee Chair , the 6 month requirement may be waived, and yearly meetings held instead.
-If the committee and/or the Thesis Advisor are not satisfied with the student's productivity, a written report will be prepared by the committee outlining a proposed course of action.
-A copy of the report will be forwarded to the Graduate Group Chair, the student and the Thesis Advisor.
+A one-page summary of progress and plans should be prepared by the student and submitted to the committee at least 2 days prior to the meeting.
+A written summary will be prepared after each meeting by the thesis committee Chair and maintained in the student's academic file (Thesis Committee Meeting Report).
+If the committee and/or the thesis advisor are not satisfied with the student's productivity, a written report will be prepared by the committee outlining a proposed course of action.
+A copy of the report will be forwarded to the Graduate Group Chair, the student and the thesis advisor.
 The student will have the opportunity to reply to the written report.
 Within 6 months an additional meeting of the thesis committee will take place to determine the progress.
 In the event that the student does not make sufficient progress, he or she will be placed on academic probation.
 If progress is not apparent by the next committee meeting, the student will be asked to petition for a terminal Master's degree.

 See the “BMB Graduation Checklist” for detailed information.